 It is the cardholder's responsibility to ensure a local administrative process is in place to assure timely payments are made for all business expenses.
 It is the cardholder's responsibility to make sure the expense form ( See List of Expense Forms) and all original receipts are photocopied and retained prior to submission in order to ease processing in the event an expense report is lost in the mail.
 Cardholders are responsible for making sure payment is received from Finance Department.
 The Cardholder must make the payment to Amex directly themselves and are responsible for any interest charges that are incurred on the card for whatever reason.
 The card must be paid in a timely manner.

 Finance Department recommends that employees do not wait to receive a monthly corporate card statement to process business expense transactions made on the card during the month as the statement is not required to process payment to the credit card company.
 Receipts can be process at any time on the Expense Form.
 Statements are viewed online ( Amex Login) Credit card statements or any other documentation containing the credit card number should be maintained in a secure location to guard against potential credit card fraud.
 It is the cardholders responsibility to report all unexpected credit card activity , lost or stolen cards immediately to AMEX customer service in Canada at 1 800 716 6661 or Internationally at 1 905 474 9329.

 Transaction types or expenses that are ineligible as per the University's Travel Policy are:

 The Corporate Card account must be closed when the employee leaves the University including retirees, maternity leave. extended leave (sabbatical, health, etc).
-Employees should contact American Express (AMEX) directly at 1 800 716 6661 to cancel their account and subsequently forward their card to the Credit Card Program Assistant (See Contact List) at SPS.
+Employees should contact American Express (AMEX) directly at 1 800 716 6661 to cancel their account and subsequently forward their card to the Credit Card Program Manager (See Contact List) at SPS.
 The Corporate Credit Cardholders' Supervisor is responsible for reporting the cancellation of the card to SPS.